mozilla/miracle/docs/metrics.rst

     - ``reason:encryption``: The data was not correctly encrypted.
     - ``reason:json``: The data was not valid JSON.
     - ``reason:validation``: The data didn't match the schema.

-For successful and valid data uploads, additional metrics capture facts about the data itself:

-    - ``data.session.drop``: A number of sessions were filtered out.
-    - ``data.session.new``: A number of new sessions were recorded.